nirmalya-at-CW/GameSessionRecordingServer/README.md

 * At this point, timeout for a game session occurs after 20 seconds.
 This is hardcoded.

 ##   Major TODOs
-*   One connection per _GamePlayRecorderActor_ may soon hit a wall, because each such Actor may remain alive for a long duration.
+*   One REDIS connection per _GameSessionStateHolderActor_ may soon hit a wall, because each such Actor may remain alive for a long duration.
 We have to look for an alternative of 'pooled connections'.
+The 3rd party REDIS library we are using, allows for connection pooling.
+We have to explore it.
-*   We have to implement a mirror actor for every _GamePlayRecorderActor_ to provide availability.
-How will these two communicate?
+*   The _GameSessionStateHolderActor_ should be restartable.
+Hence, it has save its state.
+This feature doesn't exist.
 *   _GameSessionSPOCActor_ should periodically check if REDIS is accessible.
 If it is not, then a warning message must be logged and a message must be sent to the Admin Actor (TBD).
 *   _GameSessionCompletionEmitterActor_ must call the HTTP Endpoints using JSON.
 At the moment, it is passing Text.
-*   Error codes emitted by GameSessionRecorderActor should be properly folded inside responses that callers of the Service expects (refer to [confluence page](https://codewalla.atlassian.net/wiki/spaces/1NFL/pages/17727490/GameSessionRecordingService+Requests+and+Responses) ).
+*   Error codes emitted by _GameSessionStateHolderActor_ should be properly folded inside responses that callers of the Service expects (refer to [confluence page](https://codewalla.atlassian.net/wiki/spaces/1NFL/pages/17727490/GameSessionRecordingService+Requests+and+Responses) ).

 ##   Example JSON messages for posting to GameSessionHandlingService